kumu/docs/getting-started/overview.md

 ### Filter
 Filters work by showing/hiding elements and connections based on the data in the profiles.
-To experiment with filters, just open the Basic Editor, click **Customize this View**, and select **Filter elements and connections**.
+To experiment with filters, just open the Basic Editor, click **MORE OPTIONS**, and select **Filter elements and connections**.

 <img src="/images/overview-filter.png" class="plain">